baileydunning/campsights/packages/server/README.md

 # Campsights Server

 This is the backend for the Campsights app, built with Express and TypeScript.
-It provides a REST API for managing campsite data, which is stored in an LMDB database.
+It provides a REST API that proxies campsite data from the Bureau of Land Management (BLM) Spider API and enhances it with elevation and weather information.

 ## Features

-- Serves campsite data to the frontend via REST API
+- **Read-only API**: Serves campsite data from the BLM Spider API
-- Accepts new campsite submissions via POST requests
+- **Elevation Enhancement**: Adds elevation data using the Open-Elevation API
+- **Weather Integration**: Provides weather forecasts via the National Weather Service API
-- Accepts edit campsite submissions via PUT requests
+- **Performance Optimized**: Only fetches elevation/weather for individual campsite requests
-- Stores all data in LMDB (Lightning Memory-Mapped Database)
+- **In-Memory Caching**: Caches elevation and weather data to improve performance
-- CORS enabled for local development
+- **CORS Enabled**: Ready for frontend integration
-- Automatic database seeding from JSON data
-- Full TypeScript support with proper error handling
+- **Full TypeScript**: Complete type safety with proper error handling

+## Data Sources

+- **Campsites**: [BLM Spider API](https://blm-spider.onrender.com/api/v1/campsites) - Official Bureau of Land Management data
+- **Elevation**: [Open-Elevation API](https://api.open-elevation.com) - SRTM-based elevation data
+- **Weather**: [National Weather Service API](https://www.weather.gov/documentation/services-web-api) - Official weather forecasts

 ## Architecture Overview

-The backend is organized into controllers, services, and models for clarity and maintainability:
+The backend acts as a proxy and enhancement layer:

-- **Controllers**: Handle HTTP requests and responses.
-Each route (e.g., `/api/v1/campsites`) has a controller that validates input, calls the appropriate service, and formats the response.
+- **Controllers**: Handle HTTP requests and responses
-- **Services**: Contain business logic and data operations.
-For example, the Campsites Service manages CRUD operations and attaches elevation and weather data to each campsite, while the Elevation Service handles communication with the Open-Elevation API and caching, and the Weather Service fetches forecasts from the NWS API.
+- **Services**: Fetch data from external APIs and manage caching
+  - **Campsites Service**: Proxies BLM Spider API
+  - **Elevation Service**: Fetches elevation data with in-memory caching
+  - **Weather Service**: Fetches weather forecasts with caching
-- **Models**: Define TypeScript interfaces for data structures (e.g., `Campsite`, `Elevation`, `Weather`).
+- **Models**: TypeScript interfaces for data structures
-- **Database**: Uses LMDB for fast, persistent key-value storage.
-Data is seeded from JSON on startup.
+- **No Database**: All data is fetched from external APIs or cached in memory

 ## Getting Started